TrueNAS SCALETrueNAS SCALE Nightly Development Documentation

 Setting Up Backup Solutions

-After completing your initial system configuration and before you begin day-to-day operations, we recommend you configure the system and data storage backup.
-These include:
+After completing your initial system configuration and before you begin day-to-day operations, we recommend configuring the system and data storage backup.
+Recommended backup options:

-• Save or create a new boot environment to use as a restore point if system issues cause you to lose access to the SCALE UI.
+2. Saving or creating a new boot environment to use as a restore point if system issues cause you to lose access to the SCALE UI.

 TrueNAS Enterprise